therealsatya/15440web/_pages/about.md

 At all times, we expect you to use your good judgement in your Piazza posts (questions as well as answers to the questions of fellow students).
 Part of the learning process is struggling with the material until you arrive at the right insight for you to understand it.
 Posting too much detail in response to a request for assistance can impair learning.
 On the other hand, sometimes it's great to be nudged in the right direction when you're not able to get out of a rut.
 And, of course, misunderstandings of the assignment or tools available should be helped rapidly.
 Please use your best judgement when posting to the Piazza site, as if you were collaborating with your friends in person.
 A few rough guidelines:

 Examples of good things to  post and answer:
-* misunderstandings of the assignment
+* Misunderstandings of the assignment
-* clarifications about the requirements
+* Clarifications about the requirements
-* bugs in the assignment spec or reference implementation or tests
+* Bugs in the assignment spec or reference implementation or tests
-* small, detailed questions about the operation of system calls, functions, etc.
+* Small, detailed questions about the operation of system calls, functions, etc.
-* things that look like they'd go in an FAQ for the assignment
+* Things that look like they'd go in an FAQ for the assignment

 Examples of bad things to post or answer:
-* more than a few lines of code
+* More than a few lines of code
-* in-depth explanations of how your system works
+* In-depth explanations of how your system works
-* questions about the best approach for architecting the system at a high level
+* Questions about the best approach for architecting the system at a high level
-* questions about your grade
+* Questions about your grade

 We expect you to have made reasonable effort to think for yourself before posting a piazza question.
 This is especially true with respect to debugging your code.
 Did you try the man pages?
 Did you do a Google search for possibly relevant resources?
 Did you look at the previous questions people have already asked, and at the answers provided?
 Did you insert printf's and try to understand what is going on with your code?